sarapohland/stranger-danger/README.md

 ```

 This will save a video called `test1.mp4` in the `videos/reward/` folder showing trial number 1 with the environment configurations specified by `config_file` and the maximum epsilon specified by `epsilon_value`.

+## Citing Our Work

+If you find this codebase useful, please cite the paper associated with this repository:

+S. Pohland, A. Tan, P. Dutta and C. Tomlin, "Stranger Danger!
+Identifying and Avoiding Unpredictable Pedestrians in RL-based Social Robot Navigation," 2024 IEEE International Conference on Robotics and Automation (ICRA), Yokohama, Japan, 2024, pp. 15217-15224, doi: 10.1109/ICRA57147.2024.10610413.

+@InProceedings{stranger-danger, \
+&emsp; author="Pohland, Sara and Tan, Alvin and Dutta, Prabal and Tomlin, Claire", \
+&emsp; title="Stranger Danger!
+Identifying and Avoiding Unpredictable Pedestrians in RL-based Social Robot Navigation", \
+&emsp; booktitle="2024 IEEE International Conference on Robotics and Automation (ICRA)", \
+&emsp; year="2024", \
+&emsp; month="May", \
+&emsp; publisher="IEEE", \
+&emsp; pages="15217--15224", \
+&emsp; doi="10.1109/ICRA57147.2024.10610413" \
+&emsp; }